vnkrtv/web-testing-tool/README.md

 ### Description
 Testing tool implemented on Django.
-Data storage is implemented in the DBMS MongoDB.
+Data storage is implemented in the DBMS PostgreSQL.
 Implemented system features:
 - adding users and new study subjects using Django admin panel as superuser_only
 - separation of access rights for 2 groups - 'student' and 'lecturer'